Other U-Boat Encounters

 A couple of days later, Zimmermann and U-548 encountered HMCS Valleyfield off the South Coast on its way to Halifax having escorted a convoy.
 Valleyfield was not as vigilant as it could have been, and Zimmermann attacked it with an acoustic torpedo.
 The warship went under so quickly that the other two ships in company did not realize the frigate was lost until 30 minutes later.
 By the time they returned and located the survivors, only 38 of Valleyfield’s 165-man crew were still alive.
 Most had died of exposure.

 Newfoundland and Labrador was in the war zone despite being thousands of miles away from the main battlefields of Europe.
 Ships and U-boats alike were sunk off the coast and there was always the threat of a direct enemy attack.
-Blackout regulations were instituted soon after the war began, and provisions were actually made to burn St. John’s to the ground rather than let it fall into enemy hands.
+Blackout regulations were instituted soon after the war began, and provisions were actually made to burn the military facilities in St. John’s to the ground in the event of an attack.
 Furthermore, thousands of Allied troops were stationed in Newfoundland and Labrador during the Second World War, both to protect it and bring the fight to the enemy.
 Newfoundland and Labrador not only played an important part in North American defence and the Battle of the Atlantic but also experienced the war first hand.